LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_OneMklDense.rst

    array.

    **Arguments:**
       * *A* -- a ``SUNMatrix`` object
       * *h_data* -- a host array pointer to copy data to.

    **Return value:**
       * ``SUNMAT_SUCCESS`` -- if the copy is successful.
       * ``SUNMAT_ILL_INPUT`` -- if either the ``SUNMatrix`` is not a ``SUNMATRIX_ONEMKLDENSE`` matrix.
       * ``SUNMAT_MEM_FAIL`` -- if the copy fails.

-SUNMatrix_OneMklDense Usage Notes
+SUNMATRIX_ONEMKLDENSE Usage Notes
 ---------------------------------

 .. warning::

-   The SUNMatrix_OneMklDense class only supports 64-bit indexing, thus SUNDIALS must be built for 64-bit indexing to use this class.
+   The SUNMATRIX_ONEMKLDENSE class only supports 64-bit indexing, thus SUNDIALS must be built for 64-bit indexing to use this class.

-   When using the SUNMatrix_OneMklDense class with a SUNDIALS package (e.g.
+   When using the SUNMATRIX_ONEMKLDENSE class with a SUNDIALS package (e.g.
-   CVODE), the queue given to matrix should be the same stream used for the NVECTOR object that is provided to the package, and the NVECTOR object given to the SUNMatvec operation.
+   CVODE), the queue given to matrix should be the same stream used for the NVECTOR object that is provided to the package, and the NVECTOR object given to the :c:func:`SUNMatMatvec` operation.
 If different streams are utilized, synchronization issues may occur.